mikosik/smooth-build/doc/tutorial.md

 If you run build command twice for any example shown above, you will notice that second run completes almost instantly.
-That's because output from `release.jar` function has been cached by smooth.
+That's because output from `release_jar` function has been cached by smooth.
 This is nothing extraordinary as most build tools reuse result from previous execution.